aarpon/hrm_docs/docs/admin/upgrade.rst

 Upgrade the init script
 =======================

-This step is more or less identical to the initial installation of the init script as described in :ref:`installing the daemon <hrm_daemon>`.
-You need to copy the new script from ``$HRM_BIN/hrmd`` to ``/etc/init.d/`` and make sure it is executable.
+This step is basically identical to the initial installation of the init script as described in :ref:`installing the daemon <hrm_daemon>`.
+You need to copy the new script from ``$HRM_RESRC/hrmd_lsb-init`` to ``/etc/init.d/`` and make sure it is executable.
 This can be done using the following commands:

 .. code-block:: sh

-    sudo cp -v $HRM_BIN/hrmd /etc/init.d/
+    sudo cp -v $HRM_RESRC/hrmd_lsb-init /etc/init.d/hrmd
     sudo chmod +x /etc/init.d/hrmd

 .. note:: There should be *NO* need to run ``update-rc.d`` to update the run-level links.